 We encourage you to follow this page to stay informed as further updates become available.

-GM³ is actively managing this situation with support from relevant government agencies (i.e. EPA, Resources Regulator, Department of Housing and Infrastructure, Wollondilly Shire Council)
+GM³ is actively managing this situation with support from relevant government agencies (i.e. Environment Protection Authority (EPA), Resources Regulator, Department of Housing and Infrastructure, Wollondilly Shire Council)

 Issued Clean Up Notice